Dieterbe/anthracite/README.md

 tar xzf elasticsearch-0.20.6.tar.gz
 rm -rf elasticsearch-0.20.6.tar.gz
 ```
-TODO : unique cluster name?
+set the `cluster.name` property in elasticsearch-0.20.6/config/elasticsearch.yml to something unique, like "<company>-anthracite".
+This avoids ES accidentally joining other running ES instances on the same network and forming an undesired replicating cluster.
-(No need for any configuration, schema setup, etc, anthracite-web takes care of that)
+No need for any further configuration, schema setup, etc, anthracite-web takes care of that.

 ## Deployment ##